 - The cause of repeated bloody noses (epistaxis)

-This results from this test may also help your health care provider plan for sinus surgery.
+This results from this test may also help your provider plan for sinus surgery.

-Results are considered normal if the sinuses are normal in appearance.
+Results are considered normal if no problems are seen in the sinuses.

 What Abnormal Results Mean